 The X-LARGE bag is just over 52″ tall and has a hanging height of approx. 64″ and a diameter of 14″ when filled.
 The weight is about 90 lbs when fully filled.
 It also comes with a chain.

 The top has a zipper along the circumference.
 Inside the vinyl top, there is a free-floating, hard plastic lid.
 Under that lid is the thick foam and the center plastic water bottle and a black cap.
 It hangs from reinforced web straps, sturdy steel hanging chains and an included D-ring.

 Without water, it is relatively light as it is just plastic, vinyl, and foam.
 However, placement is trickery due to nonadjustable chains.

 Filling System Of the Century Tidal Wave Hydra Core Heavy Bag

 The essence of the Hydra Core system is it’s water core and foam combination.
-This bag has a sturdy water bladder at the center which is to be filled with water.
+This Century Water Punching Bag has a sturdy water bladder at the center which is to be filled with water.

 A layer of foam covers the hard plastic bladder and on the outside is a tough vinyl exterior.
 This creates the effect of hitting a real opponent with just enough feedback and flex.

 As it’s water-filled, it is variable in weight so you can adjust it according to your size and skill level.

 The exterior vinyl and foam shell provides a suitable punching surface and protects the bladder.
 The use of vinyl covers by Century is the result of extensive research.
 The toughness of the exterior is designed to withstand repeated heavy hits.

 Why Should You Choose This Century Heavy Bag!!